jsturtevant/jsturtevant.github.io/_posts/2018-02-05-Creating-a-secure-Service-Fabric-Cluster-in-two-commands.md

   - azure
 ---

 Creating a Secure Fabric cluster in Azure has become easier.
 Currently if you use the [Azure Cli](https://docs.microsoft.com/en-us/cli/azure/overview?view=azure-cli-latest) you can do it in only two commands.
-Note, you may wish to change the location or operating system parameters.
+Note that you may wish to change the location or operating system parameters.

 ```cmd
 az group create --name <resource-group-name> --location eastus